 The updated Comprehensive Plan will address diversity, equity, and inclusion throughout the Plan and incorporate climate mitigation, adaptation, and sustainability goals and actions either in a separate new Element or as part of all the individual Elements.

-The intent of this worksession is to present and discuss the work program and schedule for the periodic update.
+The intent of this worksession is to present and discuss the work program and schedule for GGC briefings on elements of the periodic update.